Rutt Branch (Nodaway River tributary)

 The Rutt Branch of the West Fork of the Middle Nodaway River is a stream in Adair County, Iowa.
-It is located at 41°17′27″N 94°37′44″W. It is 10.4 mi long.
+It confluence is located at 41°17′27″N 94°37′44″W. It is 10.4 mi long.

 In the Adair County plat book, Rutt Branch is erroneously spelled "Ruit" Branch.
 It flows mainly through the northeastern part of Jackson township and northwestern part of Summerset township, as well as into Prussia township.